Jakub Drynkowski

 Then there's Trava, an AI-powered trip planning app for the US market with social network features.
 We built the MVP using React Native and custom ML models.
 Result: 30% month-over-month user growth since launch.
 The founder's words: "TeaCode has the business judgment, consumer knowledge, and willingness to advance the product."

 What makes us different from the other firms on this list isn't just travel experience, but efficiency.
-We run a 49-person team of senior developers, designers, and PMs where almost every engineer has touched travel projects.
-No juniors learning on your dime.
-No bait-and-switch teams.
+We run a 50-person team consisting of developers, designers, and PMs where almost every engineer has touched travel projects.
+No juniors learning on your dime or bait-and-switch teams.

 Best for: Travel startups and scale-ups building booking platforms, trip planning apps, or travel marketplaces.
-Companies that want a senior-only team embedded in the Booking Holdings ecosystem with proven AI capabilities.
-See our travel case studies →
+Companies that want an experienced team embedded in the Booking Holdings ecosystem with proven AI capabilities.
+See our travel case studies → Learn more about our travel software development services.

 What to know: We're a boutique firm.
 If you need 100+ developers on a single engagement or a Big Four consulting wrapper around your project, we're not the right fit.
 If you want a team of 11 dedicated experts who treat your product like their own – that's exactly what we do.